 The Balya royalty property is located in the historic Balya mining district in northwestern Turkey.
 EMX holds an uncapped 4% NSR royalty that it retained from the sale of the property to private Turkish mining company Dedeman Madencilik San ve Tic.
 A.S. ("Dedeman") in 2006 (see EMX news release dated November 14, 2006).
-Dedeman continued with their underground development work at the Hastanetepe deposit during Q1.
+Dedeman continued with their underground development work at the Hastanetepe deposit during Q2.
 Hastanetepe is a moderately dipping, 750 by 450 meter zone that extends from depths of 10-20 meters to 200-300 meters as multiple stacked horizons of lead-zinc-silver mineralization primarily developed along contacts between limestone and dacitic intrusions.
-Dedeman advised that run-of-mine material was undergoing test processing at their Kayseri mill during Q1; initial results are expected in Q2.
+Dedeman reported that ongoing small scale underground production (~750-950 tonnes per month) and stockpiling of mineralized material during the quarter.

-Michael P. Sheehan, CPG, a Qualified Person as defined by NI 43-101 and employee of the Company, has reviewed, verified and approved the above technical disclosure on Turkey.
+Michael P Sheehan, CPG, a Qualified Person as defined by NI 43-101 and employee of the Company, has reviewed, verified and approved the above technical disclosure on Turkey.